-- (a) Relative experience of the Registered Valuer in Valuation industry; - (b) Past Credentials of the Registered Valuer in the similar industry w.r.t CD; - (c) By analysing comparable quotes submitted by the Registered Valuers in conjunction with the above pointers.
-While analysing the quotes, more weightages may be given to the valuer(s) who has carried out the valuation of the assets of the CD in past for the lender/s. - 2.
+- (a) Relative experience of the Registered Valuer in Valuation industry; - (b) Past Credentials of the Registered Valuer in the similar industry w.r.t CD; - (c) By analysing comparable quotes submitted by the Registered Valuers in conjunction with the above pointers. - 2.
 Whether in Liquidation, fresh valuations should be obtained in case valuation exercise is already done during CIRP? - (a) As per Regulation 35 of Insolvency and Bankruptcy Board of India (Liquidation Process) Regulations, 2016, the liquidator shall consider the average of the estimates of the value arrived during CIRP process.
 However, if the liquidator is of the opinion that fresh valuation is required, he shall within seven days of the liquidation commencement date, appoint two registered valuers to determine the realizable value of the assets. - (b) Typically, for the cases which has gone through the entire process of CIRP for the full duration of the CIRP, it should be encouraged to get a fresh valuation as by the time the company goes into liquidation, as there may be a substantial change in the asset base/condition of the assets.
 Hence, it is recommended to carry out a fresh valuation on the date of liquidation commencement. - 3.
-Is IP supposed to review the Valuation reports or what precautions should an IP consider while accepting the valuation reports? - (a) IP should review the valuation reports to ensure that it comprehensively covers all the assets so that maximum value of the assets of the CD under CIRP can be realised. - (b) IP should also ensure that all details pertaining to Related Party transactions are adequately captured in the Valuation report. - (c) IP should ensure that the valuation reports follow the ICAI/ Internationally accepted valuation standards. - (d) IP should ensure that the methodology, process, assumptions, etc are appropriately applied for the Corporate Debtor. - 4.
+Is IP supposed to review the Valuation reports or what precautions should an IP consider while accepting the valuation reports? - (a) IP should review the valuation reports to ensure that it comprehensively covers all the assets so that maximum value of the assets of the CD under CIRP can be realised.

+- (b) IP should also ensure that all details pertaining to Related Party transactions are adequately captured in the Valuation report. - (c) IP should ensure that the valuation reports follow the ICAI/Internationally accepted valuation standards. - (d) IP should ensure that the methodology, process, assumptions, etc are appropriately applied for the Corporate Debtor. - 4.
 What shall be the validity period of a Valuation Report where the IBC process gets elongated or if there are subsequent material events? - (a) Valuation report may continue to remain valid for CIRP period, however if there are any material events or CIRP period is extended beyond 330 days then RP may approach COC for fresh valuation. - (b) Industry specific event that can materially impact the operations of the business may include instances such as shortage of semiconductor chips in automobile industry, or any political decisions / sanctions imposed which may have direct impact on the performance of that industry.

-Also, the discussion paper on "changes in the corporate insolvency resolution process to reduce delays and improve the resolution value" dated 27th June 2022 proposes that the committee may choose to repeat the valuation exercise undertaken in terms of this Section where the process has extended beyond the time-limit stipulated under Section 12 for completion of insolvency resolution process for reasons to be recorded in writing.
+Also, the discussion paper by IBBI on "changes in the corporate insolvency resolution process to reduce delays and improve the resolution value" dated 27th June 2022(Not yet notified) proposes that the committee may choose to repeat the valuation exercise undertaken in terms of this Section where the process has extended beyond the time-limit stipulated under Section 12 for completion of insolvency resolution process for reasons to be recorded in writing.

-5. Can COC members call for a fresh valuation in case of revival of CIRP?
+Can COC members call for a fresh valuation in case of revival of CIRP?

-- (a) There is no specific provision in the Code or it's regulations giving power to COC to call for fresh valuation in case of revival of CIRP, however there is no bar under IBC for the same. - (b) Therefore, if a COC agrees to call for a fresh valuation, then a fresh valuation exercise shall be carried out by RP.
+- (a) There is no specific provision in the Code or its regulations giving power to COC to call for fresh valuation in case of revival of CIRP, however there is no bar under IBC for the same. - (b) Therefore, if a COC agrees to call for a fresh valuation, then a fresh valuation exercise shall be carried out by RP.